ravi4ram/Satellite-Tracker/README.md

 * Verify and install required modules
 * run `python satellite_tracker.py`.
 * It generates three png files (LEO map, NAV map and GEO map) at the current directory and opens the plot window one by one.
-* If image files are not needed, change the flag to False on the code at line no.300 which reads
+* If image files are not needed, change the flag to False on the code which reads
 * `savePng = True` to `savePng = False`

 ## Updates
 * [28June2020] Included api and plots for user defined satellite list (single/multiple).
-Results for the list provided as in line 335 of source code
+Results for the list provided as in line 390 of source code
 `sat_names=['CARTOSAT-3','RISAT 2','RISAT-1','RISAT-2B','RISAT-2BR1']`

  ![results](./img/sats_tracking.png)